Deploying the URS Strategy Subroutines

 - base_priority: An INTEGER defining the priority value the interaction has before the call to the ActivatePredictiveRouting subroutine.

-- default_skill_data: Has the type LIST.
-It must contain the following keys:
+- default_skill_data: A LIST, which must contain the following keys:

 - AgentScore: Takes either Y or N as its value.
 To activate predictive routing, you must set this parameter to Y.